 Field Description Interface All valid port numbers on the switch with a DiffServ policy that is attached in the inbound direction.
 Direction The traffic direction of interface is inbound (In).
 This field shows only the direction for which a DiffServ policy is attached.
 Policy Name The name of the policy that is currently attached to the specified interface and direction.
 Operational Status The operational status of the policy that is attached to the specified interface and direction.
 The value is either Up or Down.
-Discarded Packets The total number of packets that are discarded for all class instances in this service policy for any reason due to DiffServ treatment.
-This is the overall count per interface, per direction.
-The discarded packets are supported in the inbound direction but not in the outbound direction.
-Member Classes All DiffServ classes that are defined as members of the selected policy name.
-Select a member class name to display its statistics.
-If no class is associated with the selected policy, then the list is empty.

-Table 65.
-DiffServ Service Statistics information
+Table 66.
+DiffServ Service Statistics information (continued)